Goitered gazelle

-The goitered or black-tailed gazelle (Gazella subgutturosa) is a gazelle found in Georgia, Turkey, Azerbaijan, Iran, parts of Iraq and Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Uzbekistan, Turkmenistan, Kazakhstan and in northwest China and Mongolia.
+The goitered gazelle (Gazella subgutturosa) or black-tailed gazelle is a gazelle native to Turkey, Georgia, Azerbaijan, Iran, parts of Iraq and Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Uzbekistan, Turkmenistan, Kazakhstan and in northwestern China and Mongolia.
 The specific name, meaning "full below the throat", refers to the male having an enlargement of the neck and throat during the mating season.

 Distribution and habitat

 The goitered gazelle inhabits sands and gravel plains and limestone plateau.

 Large herds were also present in the Near East.
 Some 6,000 years ago, they were captured and killed with the help of desert kites.
 Rock art found in Jordan suggests that it was slaughtered ritually.

 Behaviour and ecology

 Its mating behaviour is polygynous and usually occurs in the early winter.

 It runs at high speed, without the leaping, bounding gait seen in other gazelle species.
 Throughout much of its range, the goitered gazelle migrates seasonally.
 Herds cover 10–30 km per day in the winter, with these distances being reduced to about 1-3 km in summer.